-Following the 1871 Chicago Fire, building construction changed dramatically as a result of several factors including availability of inexpensive rolled metal shapes, improved elevator technology, increased urban density, and the desire to develop “fireproof” buildings.
-With this evolution came new flexibility for veneer cladding options, particularly for use of architectural terra cotta.
+Following the 1871 Chicago Fire, building construction changed dramatically as a result of several factors, including availability of inexpensive rolled metal shapes, improved elevator technology, increased urban density, and the desire to develop “fireproof” buildings.
+With this evolution came new flexibility for veneer cladding options, particularly for the use of architectural terra cotta.

-This article originally appeared in Early Winter 2017 issue of Applicator, the trade magazine from the Sealant, Waterproofing and Restoration Institute.
+This article originally appeared in the Early Winter 2017 issue of Applicator, the trade magazine from the Sealant, Waterproofing and Restoration Institute.
 Learn more at SWRIonline.org.

 Edward A. Gerns, Senior PrincipalWJE Chicago MORE >People | Edward A. Gerns, Senior Principal

 Anita Simon, Associate Principal WJE Seattle MORE >People | Anita Simon, Associate Principal